YenyuChen20/NYCU_DCS_Final_Project_MCU_System_with_CNN_Accelerator/README.md

 ## Course

-NYCU Digital Circuit and System Laboratory Final Project Architecture diagrams are adapted from the course materials.
+NYCU Digital Circuit and System Laboratory Final Project.

+Architecture diagrams are adapted from the course materials.
 All implementation and source code in this repository are my own work.